Vinelab/bowler/README.md

 In your Consumer:

 ##### i.
 Register the queue and generate it's message handler
-In your Consumer; from the command line use the `bowler:subscribe` command.
+In your Consumer; from the command line use the `bowler:make:subscriber` command.

 `php artisan bowler:make:subscriber reporting ReportingMessage --expressive`